Get Started

 If you use any external libraries (like matplotlib etc.) which may internally use pandas DataFrame, please make sure to enable the hook to avoid any unintended executional issues.

-The import hook feature has changed its name to fireducks.pandas by FireDucks 0.11.0.
+📢 The import hook feature has changed its name to fireducks.pandas from FireDucks 0.11.0.
 An old module name fireducks.imhook is also available as an alias.

 Explicit Import